 Each student will need a three-ring binder with four tabs.
 In that binder, they will put their handouts (from the Trainee Materials), speeches in progress, completed speeches, and evaluation forms.
-In the evaluation section, you might supply four clear page protectors in which students can place the evaluations they receive from other students for each speech.
+In the evaluation section, you might supply four clear page protectors in which students can place the quarter-page evaluations they receive from other students for each speech.

 The person leading the class doesn’t need prior experience teaching public speaking since the teaching is done by Andrew Pudewa on the videos.
-Class sessions are self-explanatory although the Teacher’s Notes provide additional guidance.
+Class sessions are self-explanatory, although the Teacher’s Notes provide additional guidance.
 The classroom teacher primarily needs to organize and guide students through their presentations and evaluations.
 This makes it a fairly easy class to teach.

 Students in the videos appear to range from about ages nine to fifteen, and the course seems appropriate for that wide span of ages.
-Older teens could use the course as well, although they might be put off by the fact that so many participants are younger.
+Older teens could use the course as well, but they might be put off by the fact that so many participants are younger.
 The course was created in 2010, although I’m not sure when it was actually filmed.
 (Some topics presented by students include what some students in 2020 or beyond will recognize as out-of-date information.
 For example, one student defends his preference for Apple computers rather than PCs by saying there are no viruses created that can attack Apple computers—something that is no longer true.)